Backup & Restore

 Usage

-The whole backup surface is the crewship backup command group — nine subcommands that cover the create → verify → restore → rotate lifecycle.
-Each subcommand has a dedicated section below with full flag reference and copy-pasteable examples; this table is the entry point.
+The whole backup surface is thecrewship backup command group — twelve subcommands that cover the create → verify → restore → rotate lifecycle (plus metrics, download, and self-test).
+The core nine are tabulated below with full flag reference and copy-pasteable examples; metrics is covered under Metrics, download under Known caveats.
+This table is the entry point.

 | Command | Purpose | Deep dive |